 Finally, don't forget that saving bandwidth is just as important as discovering how much bandwidth to purchase.
 So the next time you work on your website, remember these bandwidth saving tips:

-- Avoid offering RSS feeds that do not help promote your company or sale a product.
+5. Avoid offering RSS feeds that do not help promote your company or sell a product.